Kotlin/kotlinx.coroutines/docs/topics/coroutines-flow.md

     val text: String,
 )

-// Sets the number of already emitted messages new subscribers receive on subscription const val MESSAGES_TO_REMEMBER = 10
+// Sets the number of already emitted messages that new subscribers receive on subscription const val MESSAGES_TO_REMEMBER = 10

 class Chatroom {